jbcodeforce/flink-udfs-catalog/sorting_row_array/README.md

   --environment env-xxxxx
 ```

-Register the function in Flink SQL:
+### Register the function in Flink SQL within a Catalog:

 ```sql
 CREATE FUNCTION SORT_ROW_ARRAY_ON_ID